LegendaryMagma/legendarymagma.github.io/lego.md

 Your lego-technic-42110-land-rover-defender has a fake engine.
 The fake engine pistons move up and down in a cool sequence when your lego-technic-42110-land-rover-defender is pushed along the ground.

-Your results may vary however in our tests we found that the fake engine pistons worked most consistently in the following operation states.
+Your results may vary, however in our tests we found that the fake engine pistons worked most consistently in the following operation states.

 **Forward Drive**
 Range - low